My name’s Eric Bonetti. I’m the publisher of this blog.

 - Most are nowhere near as tenacious as I am when fighting back.

-My hope is that, from these experiences, I developed compassion for those hurt by the church.
+My hope is that, from these experiences, I developed compassion for those hurt by the church and a willingness to resist injustice and oppression.
+And yes, I still believe in the inherent dignity of every human being.

 I also know that abuse is abuse, regardless of type.
 Whether spiritual, emotional, financial, relational, sexual or other, abuse hurts.
 Abuse causes suffering, both for victims and bystanders.
 It is profoundly damaging to the church.
 (In fact, as of this writing, Malm has announced his retirement.
 Meanwhile, my former parish has lost 1/3 of its pledging units and is lurching towards major financial difficulties.)